Rise to Success: Career Highlights of Arnold Schwarzenegger

 2020: Sold Ladder to Openfit

-In 2020, Arnold Schwarzenegger and LeBron James sold Ladder to Openfit for an undisclosed amount after the company reported more than $4 million in sales for that year.
+In 2020, Arnold Schwarzenegger and LeBron James sold Ladder, their nutritional supplement company, to Openfit for an undisclosed amount, after reporting more than $4 million in sales for that year.

-In 2024, Forbes estimated that Arnold Schwarzenegger was a billionaire.
+In 2024, Forbes estimated that Arnold Schwarzenegger had become a billionaire.